-As at March 29, 2021, the Company has six wholly-owned subsidiaries, being Geodrill Mauritius Limited (which was incorporated to assist in contracting operations in Francophone West Africa), Geodrill Ghana Limited (which enters into and services contracts in Ghana), Geodrill Cote d'Ivoire SARL (which enters into and services contracts in respect of drilling operations in Cote d'Ivoire), Drilling Services Malta Limited (which serves as a holding company), Vannin Resources Unipessoal Limitada (which serves as a holding company), Geodrill Sondangens Ltda (which has been set up to enter into and service contracts in respect of future drilling operations in Brazil).
-The Company also has three wholly-owned branches, being Geodrill Limited (which enters into and services contracts in Zambia), Geodrill Mali SARL, a branch of Geodrill Cote d'Ivoire (which enters into and services contracts for drilling operations in Burkina Faso).
-The Company also has two subsidiaries that are 95% owned by the Company, being Geo-Drill SARL (which enters into and services contracts in Mali) and Recon Drilling SAC (which enters into and services contracts in Mali) and Recon Drilling SAC (which enters into and services contracts in Peru).
+As at the date hereof, the Company has ten wholly-owned subsidiaries, being Geodrill Mauritius Limited (which serves as a leasing company to certain group entities and is a holding company), Geodrill Ghana Ltd (which leases rigs and ancillary equipment to certain group entites), Geodrill Cote d'Ivoire SARL (which enters into and services contracts in Cote d'Ivoire), Drilling Services Malta Limited (which serves as a holding company), Vannin Resources Unipessoal Limitada (which serves as a holding company), Geodrill Sondangens Ltda (which has been set up to enter into and service contracts in Brazil), Silver Back Egypt for Mining and Drilling Services S.A.E. (which is inactive), Geodrill for Leasing and Specialized Services Freezone LLC (which enters into and services contracts in Egypt), Geodrill Leasing Company Limited (which leases rigs to certain group entities) and Geodrill Senegal SARL (which enters into and services contracts in Senegal).
+The Company also has four wholly-owned branches, being Geodrill Zambia Limited (which is inactive), Geodrill Mali SARL, a branch of Geodrill Cote d'Ivoire (which enters into and services contracts in Mali), Geodrill BF SARL, a branch of Geodrill Cote d'Ivoire (which is inactive) and Geodrill Mauritius Limited Egypt, a branch of Geodrill Mauritius Limited (which enters into and services contracts in Egypt).
+The Company also has three subsidiaries that are 95% owned by the Company, being Geo-Drill SARL (which enters into and services contracts in Mali), Recon Drilling SAC (which enters into and services contracts in Peru) and Recon Drilling Chile SPA (which enters into and services contracts in Chile).
+The Company also has a company under common control, being GTS Drilling Ltd (which enters into and services contracts in Ghana).

-The following chart illustrates the Company's corporate structure, including the jurisdiction of incorporation of each subsidiary and branch.
+The following chart illustrates the Company's corporate structure, including the jurisdiction of incorporation of each subsidiary, branch, and company under common control.